vaskort/vaskort.github.io/_posts/2019-01-02-how-to-test-your-react-app.md

 });
 ```

-The only difference is that we are mocking our implementation differently and notice using `catch` instead of `then` because our Promise gets rejected at this case.
+The only difference is that we’re mocking our implementation differently and running the assertions inside the `catch` block.

 Hopefully at this stage when we run `yarn test` or `npm test` we'll see something like this in the console: